libocca/occa/docs/api/device/isInitialized.md

   </a>
 </h2>

-Check whether the device has been intialized.
+Check whether the [occa::device](/api/device/) has been intialized.